crespire/portfolio-v2/src/about.md

 # &#128075; Hi, I'm Simmon Li!
 <small>(pronounced Simon)</small>
 <br><br>
 I'm a full stack Rails developer who is driven and independent with a high aptitude for learning.
-I strive for excellence while building software.
+I strive for excellence while building software, and try to stay humble.
 I'm a great communicator around technical topics and love teaching and talking about tech.

+I'm one of the co-hosts for [Toronto Ruby](https://toronto-ruby.com/).
+If you're local, we'd love to see you!

 ---
 ## Experience
 ### [Software Engineer, Fulltime &middot; Switch Growth](/projects/switch)
 **November 2023 - present**
-Deliver production code across all areas of the application
+Develop and deliver new features and enhancements while supporting client onboarding, integration, and ongoing needs.
+This includes core system refactors to boost system reliability, enhance performance and improve client outcomes through enhanced capabilities and new data insights.

 ### [Software Developer, Fulltime &middot; Sierra Rails](/projects/eznewswire)
 **March 2023 - November 2023**